Chapter I: Rescue

 "Good morning.
 I'm here for a Mr. Melthore Aerovl?
-I received a call informing me that a child might be living here in very unsuitable circumstances.
-Are you him?" she said, revealing a slight European accent in her voice, ever so faint.
+I received multiple calls yesterday evening informing me that a child might be living here in very unsuitable circumstances.
+Are you him?" she asked, revealing a slight European accent in her voice, ever so faint.

-"Hmm, I'd tap that," Melthore thought, dirty images filling his mind as he rubbed the stubble that came with not shaving.
-"Wait, she's here for Claire?"He suddenly realized.
+I'd tap that, Melthore thought, dirty images filling his mind as he rubbed the stubble that came with not shaving.

-So much for his lovely morning with the red-headed hippie.
+So much for his lovely morning with his lusty lover.

 "What the hell?
-You have no right to come into my house and accuse me of...this...NONSENSE!
-Keeping a child away from everything?
+You have no right to come into my house and accuse me of...this...nonsense!
+Keeping a child away locked away?
 And even if I am it isn't your fucking problem, woman!"

 "It is my problem Mr. Aerovl.
 I'm head Social Worker from the Swan Valley Support Services.
 We deal with children being mistreated, abused, or hurt in any way.
-I'm here to take Miss Claire away from this household, despite what you say."
-The social worker said, scowling at the topless, bearded man glowering at her.
+I'm here to take your child away from this household, despite what you say."
+The social worker said, scowling at the topless, scruffy man glowering at her.